Shem Drowne: Personal life

+Shem's younger brother Simeon (born April 8, 1686, died in Boston on August 2, 1734, buried in Copp's Hill Cemetery there) was a shipwright.
+It is believed that he created the framework for Shem's Grasshopper weathervane.

 In popular culture

-Shem Drowne is mentioned in the video game Fallout 4, and the grasshopper weathervane atop Faneuil Hall and the note Thomas placed within are central to the sidequest "The Gilded Grasshopper".
+Shem Drowne is mentioned in the video game Fallout 4, and the grasshopper weathervane atop Faneuil Hall and the note Thomas placed within are central to the sidequest "The Gilded Grasshopper", in which the player is tasked with finding Shem Drowne's grave to recover his treasure and a unique weapon.